-Although there is a proposed increase in site impervious, the development includes surface and subsurface infiltration systems that reduce total site runoff rates and volumes from pre-development existing conditions by 50% to 80%, and that provide more than required recharge volume within required drawdown times.
-The project will incorporate best management practices (BMP) that will promote stormwater recharge and result in Total Suspended Solids (TSS) removal and an analysis has been made to insure that the proposed improvements comply with all ten MA DEP Stormwater standards.
+Although there is a proposed increase in site impervious, the development includes surface and subsurface infiltration systems that reduce total site runoff rates and volumes from pre-development existing conditions and provides more than required recharge volume within required drawdown times.
+The project will incorporate best management practices (BMP) that will promote stormwater recharge and result in Total Suspended Solids (TSS) removal.
+The proposed improvements comply with all ten MA DEP Stormwater standards.